Baileys Brownie Cheesecake

 - ¼ cup plus 2 tablespoons powdered sugar

-- Preheat oven to 350°.
-Line 9 inch springform with parchment and butter the sides.
+- Preheat the oven to 350°.
+Line 9-inch springform with parchment and butter the sides.
 Wrap the exterior with a couple of sheets of heavy-duty foil.
 Set aside.

 - Mix butter, sugar, and vanilla extract in a bowl.
 Add the eggs.

 - Add flour, cocoa, baking powder, and salt.
 Mix just until combined.